cmsc240-f23/cmsc240-f23.github.io/labs/lab3.md

 **2.** Why?

-Keeping the original method intact, write a new but similar `changeValue` method with a different signature using pointers as the parameters (don’t forget your method prototype, if appropriate):
+Keeping the original function intact, write a new but similar `changeValue` function with a different signature using pointers as the parameters (don’t forget your function prototype, if appropriate):

 `void changeValue(int* someInt, string* someString);`

-In the definition of the method, make sure that you dereference (with the `*` "contents of" operator) the parameters when doing the assignment (and continue to assign a different netid and name).
+In the definition of the function, make sure that you dereference (with the `*` "contents of" operator) the parameters when doing the assignment (and continue to assign a different netid and name).

-Back in `main`, in addition to the existing method call, include a call to this new method (think carefully about what you need to pass in for arguments) and subsequent `cout`.
+Back in `main`, in addition to the existing function call, include a call to this new function (think carefully about what you need to pass in for arguments) and subsequent `cout`.

 **Recompile and run.**

-**3.** What changes do you notice in the before and after versions as a result of calling your new method?
+**3.** What changes do you notice in the before and after versions as a result of calling your new function?

 **4.** Why?

-Now, change the original **pass-by-value** version of the `changeValue` method to use reference parameters:
+Now, change the original **pass-by-value** version of the `changeValue` function to use reference parameters:

 `void changeValue(int& someInt, string& someString);`

 **NOTE**: When you use reference parameters, C++ handles **pass-by-reference** for you automatically.
-In other words, in the body of your method, you treat the parameters as regular variables (not as pointers, i.e., don’t dereference within your method), and C++ takes care of the **pass-by-reference**.
-Similarly, when you call your method, pass a variable directly — not using the variable’s address.
+In other words, in the body of your function, you treat the parameters as regular variables (not as pointers, i.e., don’t dereference within your function), and C++ takes care of the **pass-by-reference**.
+Similarly, when you call your function, pass a variable directly — not using the variable’s address.

 From the C++ Super-FAQ: [https://isocpp.org/wiki/faq/references#overview-refs](https://isocpp.org/wiki/faq/references#overview-refs)

 **Important note**: Even though a reference is often implemented using an address in the underlying assembly language, please do not think of a reference as a funny looking pointer to an object.
 A reference **is** the object, just with another name.
 It is neither a pointer to the object, nor a copy of the object.
 It **is** the object.
 There is no C++ syntax that lets you operate on the reference itself separate from the object to which it refers.

-In the definition of the method, make sure that you do not dereference the parameters when doing the assignment.
-Note that back in `main`, you already have a call to this new method (it does not explicitly pass addresses for arguments) and subsequent `cout`.
+In the definition of the function, make sure that you do not dereference the parameters when doing the assignment.
+Note that back in `main`, you already have a call to this new function (it does not explicitly pass addresses for arguments) and subsequent `cout`.

 **Compile and run the program again**, and you should notice that the reference parameters cause the before and after values to change.